tradenly/telegram_bot/README.md

 ### Help / Telegram

-For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Freqtrade [telegram server](https://t.me/tradenly).
+For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Tradenly [telegram server](https://t.me/tradenly).